Table of Contents

 Florence is the city of Michelangelo, Brunelleschi, and so much history it’s hard not to learn a thing or two just wandering around.

-But we love it just as much for being the home of Gucci, Pucci, and Ferragamo and its old-school (some say snobby) factor that’s about as close to New England as Italy.
+But we love it just as much for being the home of Gucci, Pucci, and Ferragamo and its traditional (some say snobby) factor that’s about as close to New England as Italy.

 The city’s history of antiquaries, fashion, design, and fresco work means it oozes with a chic air that almost feels more akin to Paris than other Italian cities.
-Despite being the smallest of the major Italian cities (the population is about 375,000), it remains relevant.
+Despite being the smallest of the major Italian cities (city center population is about 375,000), it remains relevant.